syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 ### CellLongPress event

-This event will be triggered while long pressing a cell in DataGrid.
-This event has [DataGridCellLongPressEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCellLongPressEventArgs.html) as arguments.
+This event will be triggered while long pressing a cell in the DataGrid.
+This event has the [DataGridCellLongPressEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCellLongPressEventArgs.html) as arguments.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}